 In order to find out the mathematical relationship between predictor variables, diameter and length, and the response variable cost, statistical software called Minitab 15 was used.
-The way that Minitab works is similar to the way any spreadsheet software works.
-For our purpose three data columns are input, that is, diameter, length and price.
-Once the data is inserted the statistic regression option is run, considering price as the response variable, and diameter and length as the predictor variables.
-The complete regression output for HDD method is demonstrated in Appendix F.
+The way Minitab works is similar to the way any spreadsheet software works.
+For our purpose, three data columns are input, i.e., diameter, length, and price.
+Once the data is inserted, the statistic regression option is run, considering price as the response variable, and diameter and length as the predictor variables.
+The complete regression output for HDD method is demonstrated in Appx.
+F.

-The regression equation obtained by Minitab 15 that best fits for HDD trenchless data is:
+The regression equation obtained from Minitab 15 that best fits for HDD trenchless data is: